Below are the most common questions I have been asked throughout the campaign, along with my answers.

 What are your thoughts about San Francisco as a Sanctuary City and California as a Sanctuary State?

 I am very grateful to be raising my children in San Francisco.
 I am 100% behind our Sanctuary City status and am grateful for the leadership of our state and city officials in this area.
 I think we need to open our immigration system to provide a path to citizenship for everyone.
-We need to change the negative narrative; immigration isn’t a “zero sum game.”
+We need to change the negative narrative.
 Multiple studies have shown that immigration actually helps to grow our economy.
 I am supportive of city and county policies that protect immigrants from regressive federal policies and plan to do everything in my power as a Board of Education commissioner to protect our students and families.